digitalbazaar/did-cli/README.md

     # should output "FOUND"!

 More extreme checking if ledger has details of multiple hosts.
-As of this writing, Veres One has multiple testnet hosts hardcoded, but you can specifiy your own with multiple `-H` options:
+As of this writing, Veres One has multiple testnet hosts hardcoded, but you can specify your own with multiple `-H` options:

     # generate and register on ledger